Chapter 2 : Chapter 2

 Grinning slyly, she took it and gladly allowed herself to be pulled up to him.
 But all too soon, he was walking away.
 Pouting slightly, she followed after him.

 “And where have you two been?”
-Mrs. Weasley inquired shrilly, giving her daughter a knowing look as Ginny blushed and looked away.
+Mrs. Weasley inquired shrilly, giving her daughter a knowing look.
 Hermione, who was charming the dishes to wash themselves, smirked as she saw the pair enter the room.
 A much stonier looking Ron was leaning against the counter next to her, staring them down as they walked in the house.
 Harry looked slightly abashed but Ginny was completely unphased.
 Recognizing defeat, Mrs. Weasley continued, “Well never mind then, lunch is ready!”

 As Mrs. Weasley proceeded up the stairs to gather the rest of her family, Ginny and the others took their seats at the table and immediately began digging into the delicious looking food.
 It wasn’t long before everyone had been shepherded to the table and the usual ruckus began, an inevitability for the Weasleys’ enormous family.